-Inspection item Inspection details Daily maintenance Monthly maintenance Regular maintenance Battery level Check to confirm that battery levels are adequate.
+Inspection item Inspection details Daily maintenance Monthly maintenance Regular maintenance Bump test Check to cofirm accuracy 0 0 Pump test Check to confirm that the pump is working 0 0 0 Battery level Check to confirm that battery levels are adequate.
 0 0 0 Concentration display Check to confirm that the concentration reading is 0 (or 20.9 % on oxygen meter) after drawing in clean air.
 If the reading is not 0, check to confirm that no miscellaneous gases are present, then perform fresh air adjustment.
 0 0 0 Main unit operation Check the LCD display to confirm the absence of fault indication.
 0 0 0 Filter Check to confirm that the filters are not dirty.
 0 0 0 Alarm test Test the alarms and check to confirm that the alarm LED arrays and buzzer operate correctly.
 0 0 Span adjustment Perform span adjustment using a calibration gas.
 0 Gas alarm check Check the gas alarm with a calibration gas.
 0

-• If you encounter a product abnormality, contact RIKEN KEIKI immediately.
+If you encounter a product abnormality, contact RIKEN KEIKI immediately.

-- Perform span adjustment using calibration gas once every six months. - Span adjustment requires dedicated tools and preparation of a calibration gas.
-Always contact RIKEN KEIKI for span adjustment. - ▶ The built-in sensors have finite service lives and must be replaced regularly. - If the sensors cannot be adjusted using span adjustment, the readings are not restored after fresh air adjustment, or the readings fluctuate, the sensors are at the end of their life.
+- Carry out daily inspections at the time of purchase. - Perform span adjustment using calibration gas once every six months. - Span adjustment requires dedicated tools and preparation of a calibration gas.
+Always contact RIKEN KEIKI for span adjustment.

+- The built-in sensors have finite service lives and must be replaced regularly. - If the sensors cannot be adjusted using span adjustment, the readings are not restored after fresh air adjustment, or the readings fluctuate, the sensors are at the end of their life.
 Contact RIKEN KEIKI.
-For more information on sensor warranty periods, refer to '12-8-2 Sensor warranty'.

-The dustproof and waterproof construction rating of IP66/68 (IPx8 indicates no water ingress will occur if the product is immersed to a depth of two meters for one hour) does not refer to whether or not the product is capable of detecting gas during or after exposure to the corresponding conditions.
-Be sure to remove any dust or water.
+For more information on sensor warranty periods, refer to '12-8-2 Sensor warranty'. - ▶ The dustproof and waterproof construction rating of IP66/68 (IPx8 indicates no water ingress will occur if the product is immersed to a depth of two meters for one hour) does not refer to whether or not the product is capable of detecting gas during or after exposure to the corresponding conditions.
+Additionally, IP class does not mean that the device can detect gases during or after exposure to these conditions.
+Always remove dust and water and carry out a BUMP test.
+However, even if exposed to IP conditions, it can be used without water ingress, so there are no recommendations for determining appropriate calibration intervals and maintenance.